 Future directions and emerging trends

 Across Europe, heroin injection has been in decline for several years.
 In many countries, it has been increasingly replaced by the use of synthetic opioids or stimulants, which now present significant challenges to public health efforts (EMCDDA,2023).
-Within this dynamic context, many drug services, including DCRs, have had to adapt their services to the needs of local populations and the marketplace, often this implies addressing a broad range of practices and harms.
-This has included, in some countries, providing spaces for non-injecting routes of administration, most commonly smoking, and allowing the consumption of a wider range of substances within the facility.
+Within this dynamic landscape, many drug services, including DCRs, have had to adapt their services to the needs of local communities and market needs.
+This often involves addressing a broad range of practices and associated harms.
+In some countries. this includes providing spaces for non-injecting routes of administration, primarily smoking, and permitting the consumption of a wider range of substances within facility settings.

-The need to create drug consumption rooms specifically for women is increasingly recognized as essential for addressing the unique challenges faced by female drug users.
-Women who use drugs often experience higher rates of violence, exploitation, and stigmatization, making them less likely to seek help in mixed-gender environments.
+The need to create drug consumption rooms specifically for women is increasingly recognised as essential for addressing the unique challenges faced by female drug users.
+Women who use drugs frequently experience higher rates of violence, exploitation, and stigmatisation, which can deter them from seeking help in mixed-gender environments.
 Dedicated spaces for women provide a safe and supportive setting where they can access harm reduction services without fear of harassment or judgment.
-Additionally, these specialized rooms can offer tailored support services, such as counseling for gender-specific issues, reproductive health care, and protection from gender-based violence, ultimately fostering a more inclusive and effective approach to harm reduction.
+These specialised rooms can also offer tailored support services, such as counseling for gender-specific issues, reproductive healthcare, and protection from gender-based violence.
+This more focused approach ultimately strengthens harm reduction efforts by creating a welcoming and empowering space for women.

 What should be changed